rsksmart/devportal-1.0/rif/rns/integrate/reverse-resolution.md

 title: Reverse address resolution
 ---

-Finding the domain associated to a an address consists of X steps:
+Finding the domain associated with an address consists of X steps:

 1. Obtain the identifier of the address reverse records.